garbast/raspberry-docker/readme.md

 - first write the Ubuntu Server image to the microsd-card
 - eject and reinsert the card
 - then clone this repository and change into the folder
+- modify the MariaDB root password in docker-compose.yml
 - modify the WIFI settings in ./Setup/Configuration/60-netcfg.yaml
 - run and follow the questions ./Setup/workstation.sh
 - insert the card in the raspberry and start it up